Lumis Life

 The Role of the SOA 2015 VBT

 The foundation of any credible health-adjusted longevity model is the underlying mortality table.
-In the United States, the gold standard for individual life mortality is the Society of Actuaries (SOA) 2015 Valuation Basic Table (VBT).
+In the United States, the gold standard for individual life mortality is the Society of Actuaries (SOA) 2015 Valuation Basic Table (VBT) — see our full explainer on the 2015 VBT for how the table itself works.

 The 2015 VBT provides mortality rates by: